jupyter/jupyter/docs/source/contributing/content-contributor.rst

 The most important part of Jupyter is its community - this is a large and diverse group of people spread across the globe.
 One of the best ways to contribute to Jupyter is to simply be a positive and helpful member of this community.
-Whether it **participating in online conversations**, **offering to help others**, **coming to community meetings**, or **teaching others about Jupyter**, there are many ways to improve the Jupyter community.
+Whether it is **participating in online conversations**, **offering to help others**, **coming to community meetings**, or **teaching others about Jupyter**, there are many ways to improve the Jupyter community.
 For more information about this, we recommend starting with the :ref:`community-guide`.